katana-network/tokenlist/README.md

 # Tokenlists

-This repo contains lists of tokens mapped to the Polygon chains that may be used in certain interfaces.
+This repo contains lists of tokens mapped to the katana chains that may be used in certain interfaces.

 ## Versioning